akhil27051999/akhil27051999/README.md

 ## 👨‍💻 About Me

-✈️ DevOps Engineer with over **3+ years of experience** in designing, automating, and optimizing mission-critical deployments in AWS and hybrid cloud environments.
+✈️ AWS Cloud Engineer with over **3+ years of experience** in designing, automating, and optimizing mission-critical deployments in AWS and hybrid cloud environments.

 🌐 Skilled in infrastructure as code, CI/CD pipelines, container orchestration, cloud operations, and system monitoring.